SAP-samples/btp-setup-automator/README.md

 To create the Docker image yourself you need to execute these steps:

 - Clone this GitHub repository to a local folder on your machine.
-- Open the local folder in a command terminal on your machine (or in VS Code).
+- Open the local folder in a terminal window on your machine (or in VS Code).
-- Build the container with the following command:
+- Build the image with the following command:

   - bash (macOS/Linux)